yegor256/blog/_drafts/notes.md

   - convertible notes vs safe
 ---

-Convertible notes is what you most probably will hear, when getting first money for your first startup.
-They will give you cash and will ask you to give them that notes (or SAFE, which is very similar).
+"Convertible Notes" is what you most probably will hear when getting first money for your first startup.
+They will give you cash asking to give them that convertible notes (or SAFE, which is very similar).
 Convertible notes are just a few pages of paper with two signatures at the bottom.
+Not too much to worry about.
 It's basically a contract between your startup and the investor.
 Let's see what exactly it says and what you, as a founder, should pay attention to.